 THE SLOAN LAW FIRM WORKS ON A CONTINGENCY BASIS – NO RECOVERY, NO FEE

 The Sloan Law Firm works on a contingency basis when handling personal injury cases, which means there is no upfront legal expenses and there is no attorney fee unless damages are recovered on behalf of the client.

-If you or a loved one has been hurt in a Morris County, NJ motorcycle accident and need to speak to an experienced Morris County NJ Motorcycle Accident Injury Attorney, you can reach the Sloan Law Firm at: (908) 358-2938 for a free consultation.
+If you or a loved one has been hurt in an Eatontown, NJ accident and need to speak to an experienced Eatontown NJ Personal Injury Attorney, you can reach the Sloan Law Firm at: (908) 358-2938 for a free consultation.
 Attorney Daniel Sloan has recovered millions of dollars for his clients.

 RECENT PERSONAL INJURY RESULTS